khugo/simple-habits/README.md

 The backend is using Supabase, and the frontend is a PWA hosted on GitHub Pages.

+New habits can currently only be added by writing to the DB, for example via the Supabase dashboard.

 ## Development

 This is a Supabase app.
 You need to have a Supabase account and a project set up to run this app.
 The DB schema